 Department Head: William Graham

 Graduate Coordinator: Neil Lyall

 Undergraduate Coordinator: Maurice D. Hendon

 Calculus Coordinator: Jennifer Royal

 Precalculus Coordinator: Kelly Black

-We, the faculty of the Department of Mathematics at the University of Georgia, aim to provide an inclusive departmental culture that welcomes and respects all members of the mathematical community.
+We, the faculty of the Department of Mathematics at the University of Georgia, strive to provide an inclusive and supportive departmental culture that welcomes and respects all members of the mathematical community.
 Providing a safe environment and a nurturing atmosphere for our students is a foundational part of our departmental mission in teaching and research.
-Harassment and discrimination have no place in our department.

 The Mathematics Department affirms that all community members are to be treated with dignity and respect and that discrimination and harassment will not be tolerated.
 We further commit ourselves to making the department a supportive, inclusive, and safe environment for all students, faculty, staff, and visitors.
 In accordance with the University’s Non-Discrimination and Anti-Harassment Policy, the Mathematics Department does not tolerate, and will report for further investigation, any instance of discriminatory conduct on the basis of race, color, sex (including sexual harassment and pregnancy), sexual orientation, gender identity, ethnicity or national origin, religion, genetic information, disability, age, or veteran status.

 We welcome your comments, observations, and suggestions so that we may continue to improve climate and inclusivity within the Mathematics Department.
 Please send them to our Climate and Inclusivity Committee (email@example.com) or Department Head (firstname.lastname@example.org). * Please note that information received through one of these email addresses is not confidential and could initiate a requirement to report to EOO under the NDAH Policy.